Selling A House With Tenants In Colorado

 If the tenant is being aggressive and in some cases even damaging the property then the landlords do have legal recourse in certain cases so please keep that in mind as well.

-Anyway, this is sounding like a whole bunch of legal jargon…
+Anyway, this sounds like a whole bunch of legal jargon…

 So let’s break it down into some simpler terms that the average, normal person who isn’t an expert in Colorado Real Estate Law can understand.